“Oh my gosh, guys! We have to get mushroom shakes for breakfast tomorrow morning!!!”

 Determined to not get stuck with crappy seats for another day in a row, Sam and I were out of the hotel by 6:30 a.m.
 We ate a quick breakfast, stocked up on French baked goods for the journey, and raced downhill with our packs.
 Success!
 A handful of travellers had already arrived to secure their seats, but we were still early enough to snag forward-facing seats near the front of the boat.

-Let me shock you here and say that I honestly did enjoy the final day of the journey.
+Let me shock you here and say that I honestly did enjoy the final day of the slow boat to Laos.
 The landscape changed from lush jungles with palm trees and draping vines, to autumn foliage with specks of red.
 The sun was shining into the boat, and it was easy to love slowly drifting down the Mekong with a good book in hand.
 Every so often small bamboo settlements would appear on the hillside, and we would stop to drop off supplies and pick up locals heading into Luang Prabang.
 I even saw the occasional elephant grazing near the banks of the river – it was bliss.
 But that would change once we neared our final destination.

 About 10 kilometres outside of Luang Prabang, the captain pulled over announcing this was the final stop.
 We would have to take a tuk-tuk to make the rest of our way into town.
 Locals and foreigners who had read up about the trip knew better than that.